helium/HIP/xxxx-s-latency-random.md

 For PoCs or data packets:

-1. first packet received from first hotspot: check if there is a class A downlink pending, decide RX1/RX2, and compute threshold accordingly
+1. first packet received from first hotspot: check if there is a class A downlink pending, decide RX1/RX2, and use threshold accordingly
 2. collect hotspots that brought value (routing/witnessing) until the threshold expires (from packet timestamp, not from first hotspot)
 3. validate their work (cryptographically or through analysis e.g. denylist)
 4. if the list is greater than 14, select randomly 14 winners among the list